Domestic furnishing in early modern Scotland: Craftsmen and merchants

 Many purchases for the royal household were recorded in the accounts of the Lord Treasurer.
 James IV and Margaret Tudor bought textiles and tapestry in Flanders using the Edinburgh merchant James Hommyll, the Italian Jerome Frescobaldi, and others.
 A ledger kept by Andrew Halyburton records purchases he made for a variety of Scottish clients while he held the office of Conservator of the Scottish Staple at Veere.
 Sometimes commissioned imported goods were not paid for, and are mentioned as debts in the wills of merchants.
 A 17th-century merchant John Clerk left an extensive archive.
 He and his partners imported merchandise including furniture from France, some by commission.
 He also showed goods to aristocratic clients from his premises on Edinburgh High Street.
 Clerk's papers are now held by the National Archives of Scotland.

 The royal treasurer's accounts mention a number of craftsmen.
 Some furniture was made in Edinburgh Castle by the craftsmen who serviced the royal artillery.
 In September 1552 a wood-turner working in the castle made chair legs and bed posts (called "stoupis") for Regent Arran, and in October a wright called Harry Anderson was paid for glue for tables and beds made in Edinburgh castle.
 At least some of these tables were sent to Hamilton where the Regent was building a new lodging for himself.

-Mary, Queen of Scots had a French menusier Nicolas Guillebault in her household.
-He was described as a valet de fourriére and menusier.
+Mary, Queen of Scots had two French menusiers Nicolas Guillebault and Mathieu in her household.
+Guillebault was described as a valet de fourriére and menusier.
 His companion was Pierre Somville or Domville.
 Several payments in the treasurer's accounts show that his work involved upholstery.
 In October 1566 the menusier upholstered four chair and four folding stools with Morocco leather, and other stools, chairs, and stools of ease with velvet.
 These refurbishments were preparations for the Baptism of James VI.
 Anne of Denmark brought a Danish craftsman called "Frederick the turner" with her to Scotland in 1590 who remained in her household after the Union of the Crowns.
 He was later described as a locksmith.

 Wrights and wood crafts in Scottish burgh towns

-In the twons and burghs of Scotland, during the 15th-century, craftsmen formed incoroprations or fraternities.
+In the towns and burghs of Scotland, during the 15th-century, craftsmen formed incorporations or fraternities.
 These groups controlled the progression of apprentices into master craftsmen.
 Before the Scottish Reformation, the incorporations of crafts in Perth had altars in St John's Kirk.
 The wrights and barbers maintained an altar dedicated to "Our Lady of Pity".
 A craftsman who broke the rules would pay a fine in wax for the altar lights.
 They took part with other crafts in the annual pageants, plays, and processions at the feast of Corpus Christi.
 Newly selected craft masters paid for a banquet and a football match.
 The earliest surviving business records made by a Scottish furniture maker are 17th-century accounts and invoices drafted in a minute book of the Perth craft incorporation held by the National Library of Scotland.